ros2/rclc/rclc/README.md

 ### Features

-Based on the real-time embedded use-case as well as the software architecture patterns in mobile robotics we propose an Executor with the following main features:
+Based on the real-time embedded use-case as well as the software architecture patterns in mobile robotics, we propose an Executor with the following main features:
 - user-defined sequential execution of callbacks
 - trigger condition to activate processing
 - data synchronization: LET-semantics or rclcpp Executor semantics

-As stated before, this Executor is based on the RCL library and is written in C to nativly support micro-controller applications written in C.
+As stated before, this Executor is based on the RCL library and is written in C to nativly support microcontroller applications written in C.
 These features are now described in more detail.

 #### Sequential execution

-- At configuration, the user defines the order of handles
+- At configuration, the user defines the order of handles.
-- At configuration, the defines, if the handle shall only called when new data is available (ON_NEW_DATA) or if the callback shall always be called (ALWAYS).
+- At configuration, the user defines, whether the handle shall be called only when new data is available (ON_NEW_DATA) or whether the callback shall always be called (ALWAYS).
-- At runtime, all handles are processed in the user-defined order
+- At runtime, all handles are processed in the user-defined order:
   - if the configuration of handle is ON_NEW_DATA, then the corresponding callback is only called if new data is available
-  - if the configuration of the handle is ALWAYS, then the corresponding callback is always executed
+  - if the configuration of the handle is ALWAYS, then the corresponding callback is always executed.
+    In case, no data is available from DDS, then the callback is called with no data (e.g. NULL pointer).

 #### Trigger condition

 - Given a set of handles, a trigger condition based on the input data of these handles shall decide when the processing is started.

-- Avaiable options:
+- Available options:
   - ALL operation: fires when input data is available for all handles
   - ANY operation: fires when input data is available for at least one handle
   - ONE: fires when input data for a user-specified handle is available